cjnaz/wanstatus/README.md

 - Edit/configure `wanstatus.cfg`, `creds_SMTP`, and `creds_wanstatus` as needed.
 - Run manually as `./wanstatus`, or install the systemd service.
 - When running in service mode (continuously looping) the config file may be edited and is reloaded when changed.
 This allows for changing settings without having to restart the service.
-- Supported on Python3.6+ on Linux and Windows.

 <br/>